mykcryptodev/flock-in/README.md

 [ ] Users can leave reviews if their completed video was honored or not [ ] Featured users
 [ ] Pay with any token and any amount
+[ ] completion uploads proof that the user taps into from noti

 ## Foundry